zubxxr/AWSIM-Labs/docs/Components/ScenarioSimulation/SetupUnityProjectForScenarioSimulation/index.md

-# Running AWSIM from Unity Editor with `scenario_simulator_v2`
+# Running AWSIM Labs from Unity Editor with `scenario_simulator_v2`

-Below you can find instructions on how to setup the scenario execution using `scenario_simulator_v2` with AWSIM run from Unity Editor as a simulator
+Below you can find instructions on how to setup the scenario execution using `scenario_simulator_v2` with AWSIM Labs run from Unity Editor as a simulator
 The instruction assumes using the Ubuntu OS.

 ## Prerequisites
-1. Build Autoware by following ["Build Autoware with `scenario_simulator_v2`" section from the scenario simulator and AWSIM quick start guide](https://autowarefoundation.github.io/AWSIM-Labs/main/GettingStarted/UsingOpenSCENARIO)
+1. Build Autoware by following ["Build Autoware with `scenario_simulator_v2`" section from the scenario simulator and AWSIM Labs quick start guide](https://autowarefoundation.github.io/AWSIM-Labs/main/GettingStarted/UsingOpenSCENARIO)

 2. Follow [Setup Unity Project tutorial](../../../GettingStarted/SetupUnityProject/index.md)